DanRizak/Project_Power_BI/README.md

 # Project_Power_BI
 min.
 5 different visuals on page, filtering with slicers, measures and calculated columns, data hierarchy, connect multiple data sources

-The second project is focused on visualization of the dataset.
-You can either use your own pre-prepared dataset or use original data sources again.
+The second project was focused on visualization of the dataset.
+We were able to use either our own pre-prepared dataset or to use original data sources.
+The task was to visualize our chosen dataset according to the criteria specified below.
-You can, of course, be inspired by the questions from the first project, but mainly you have to display them graphically in a Power BI report in an appropriate way.
-Your task is to visualize your chosen dataset according to the criteria specified below.

 The final PBI must meet the following criteria:
  Range 2-3 pages